Pokecord-Official/Pokecord-Guide/strategies/earning.md

 ## Amulet Coin

-`Amulet Coin` is an held item that gives a `25%` chance to earn `1` pokecoin upon winning every spawn battle that the holder participates in.
+`Amulet Coin` is an held item that gives a `25%` chance to earn `2` pokecoins upon winning every spawn battle that the holder participates in.
 This is the only passive method of earning pokecoins.